Attracting Customers with an Email Marketing Plan

 Email Marketing has become one of the most effective ways for driving sales and attracting target audience as 95% of online contacts use email, and 91% of contacts reported checking their emails at least once a day.
-Although email marketing is highly effective it is only successful when done correctly, as if you are to make a mistake, it is very difficult to hide.
+Although email marketing is highly effective it is only successful when done correctly as if you are to make a mistake, it is very difficult to hide.
 Here are our tips when putting together your email marketing plan.

 The basics of a good email marketing campaign are:

-Un-Subscriptions – You must ensure that contacts are able to unsubscribe from your mailing list.
-Not only must you have this option, it must be easy to do so.
+You must ensure that contacts are able to unsubscribe from your mailing list.
+Not only must you have this option, but it must be easy to unsubscribe.
 Do not hide or disguise your unsubscribe link.
-This will make it hard for the reader to unsubscribe and will lead to your emails getting reported and flagged as spam, meaning it will end up in more spam folders and less contacts reading it.
-Furthermore, it is possible that it is reported to the authorities and can lead into receiving fines.
+Making it hard for the reader to unsubscribe will lead to your emails getting reported and flagged as spam.
+Furthermore, this means it will end up in more spam folders and fewer contacts reading it.
+This increases the chance that it is reported to the authorities and can lead to receiving fines.
 If you wish to gather feedback from the un-subscription, you could ask the reader to fill in a survey.
-From this you can find trends in the reasoning behind the un-subscription and can take note of it in your following emails.
+From this, you can find trends in the reasoning behind the un-subscription and can take note of it in your following emails.
 From this you can change your approach to reduce the number of un-subscriptions in following emails.

-BDP can help you contact your target audience with our up-to-date email data, and we only use personal, named email addresses.
+Business Data Prospects can help you contact your target audience with our up-to-date email data.
+We only use personal, named email addresses.
 This is essential for your email marketing plan.

 If you have any questions or want to make an enquiry, please contact us by calling the number above or fill out our contact form to request a call back.